Picking Colleges: The Importance of a Balanced College List

 Of those three, it’s so easy to focus on the college.
 The college will tell you what they want you to hear, but that message is not tailored to your child’s needs.
 This method can result in frustration.

 Instead, we recommend that you step back, learn how to consider what’s important to YOU, and have frank and honest discussions about college and its outcomes.
+(If thinking about that first career is a challenge, you should consider our Guided Self Assessment service.)

 How do you build a balanced college list?
 What criteria are important to consider?